rishab-sharma/image_classifier/README.md

 # Tensorflow Image Classifier

-This is the code for 'Image Classifier in TensorFlow in 5 Min on [YouTube](https://youtu.be/QfNvhPx5Px8).
-Use this [CodeLab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/?utm_campaign=chrome_series_machinelearning_063016&utm_source=gdev&utm_medium=yt-desc#0) by Google as a guide.
-Also this [tutorial](https://www.tensorflow.org/versions/r0.9/how_tos/image_retraining/index.html) is quite helpful.
+This is the code for 'Image Classifier in TensorFlow'.

 ## Requirements